WaWAndy/sonarqube-docker/README.md

 ## 3. Potential issues

+For now, two issues have been identified: authentication to SonarQube or the SonarScanner analysis may potentially fail.

-If the SonarScanner analysis fails, execute the following commands:
+In that case, run the following commands:

    1. _docker compose down -v_
    2. _docker compose up --build_